mbridak/not1mm/README.md

 ## Changes of note

+- [23-5-8] Bandmap zoom in/out now centers scale to RX Freq.
 - [23-5-7] Added bandwidth marker to the bandmap.
 - [23-5-6] Added AR Cluster filter options for the bandmap.
 Added a station ID to the multicast packets.
 This will prevent erratic bevahiour if 2 stations are on the same network.
 - [23-5-5] Re-wrote most of the log window code.
 Added ARRL Sweepstakes.